inet-framework/inet-showcases/routing/manet/doc/index.rst

 simulations for AODV and DSDV, which feature moving nodes, are based on this configuration.
-The nodes will be moving on linear paths in random directions with a speed of 25 meters per second, bouncing back from the edge of the playground.
+The nodes will be moving on linear paths in random directions with a speed of 25 meters per second, bouncing back from the edge of the scene.
 The mobility settings are the following:

 .. literalinclude:: ../omnetpp.ini
    :language: ini